sassoftware/visual-analytics-sdk/documentation/docs/api/SASReportPageElement.md

 ### `packageUri: string`

 Specify the base location of the SAS report package that was exported from SAS Visual Analytics.
-This can be absolute or relative to the page. `authenticationType`, `url`, and `reportUri` are ignored when this property is set.
+This can be absolute or relative to the page. `authenticationType`, `url`, and `reportUri` are ignored when you set this property.

 See [Export Report Package](guides/export-report-package.md)